pryv/dev-site/source/faq-api.md

 ### What if I don't want to provide an email registration phase?

 Account must have an email-like string attached to them.
 You can make up an email address for you internal app usage, depending on your requirements.
+Please note that you will not be able to retrieve a lost password using the [reset password request](https://api.pryv.com/reference-full/#request-password-reset).

 We suggest using the followoing format as a placeholder: `${USERNAME}@${DOMAIN}`.